sophiamyang/pypowerup/docs/source/index.rst

 =====================
 Sophia Man Yang, Nianbo Dong, Rebecca Maynard

-PyPowerUp
+PowerUpPy
 =====================
-``PyPowerUp`` is the Python implementation for the research article "PowerUp!: A Tool for Calculating Minimum Detectable Effect Sizes and Minimum Required Sample Sizes for Experimental and Quasi-experimental Design Studies (Dong & Maynard, 2013)".
+``PowerUpPy`` is the Python implementation for the research article "PowerUp!: A Tool for Calculating Minimum Detectable Effect Sizes and Minimum Required Sample Sizes for Experimental and Quasi-experimental Design Studies (Dong & Maynard, 2013)".
 It is a power analysis tool for 21 experimental and quasi-experimental designs.

-Given study design, ``PyPowerUp`` computes minimum detectable effect sizes ``effect_size``, power ``power``, and minimum required samples sizes ``sample size``.
+Given study design, ``PowerUpPy`` computes minimum detectable effect sizes ``effect_size``, power ``power``, and minimum required samples sizes ``sample size``.

-To install PyPowerUp, run this command in your terminal:
+To install PowerUpPy, run this command in your terminal:

 .. code-block:: console

-    $ pip install pypowerup
+    $ pip install poweruppy

 To use the functions:

 .. code:: python

-   from pypowerup import effect_size, power, sample_size
+   from poweruppy import effect_size, power, sample_size

 Individual Random Assignment Designs
 ====================================